How to Hire Software Developers?

 As per the facts and research by Glassdoor’s HR and recruiting stats in 2019, the average cost per hire was about $4000 and the cost per quality is expected to grow which will make it more challenging to hire talent.

 There are innumerable obstacles that businesses face that restrict them from outsourcing.
-Further enlisted below are some of the business challenges in the process of management and hiring procedure of a software developer.
+Further enlisted below are some of the business challenges in the process of managing and hiring of a software developer.

 3.1 Limited Pool of Experienced Candidates

 It is nothing new that companies from all domains and verticals know the fact that there is a lack of tech talent.
-However, there are millions of tech graduates graduating every year but still to match the talent force with the desired skill set is an arduous task.
+However, there are millions of tech graduates graduating every year but still to match the talent force with the desired skill set is a challenging task.

 3.2 Excessive Hiring Cost of Tech Employees

 As we discussed, recruiting the right set of resources is a herculean task.
-Especially hiring a specific set of resources as per the business-specific needs takes a lot of time, effort, and money.
+Hiring a specific set of resources as per the business-specific requires a significant investment time, effort, and money.
 For an excellent match of qualities in software developers, the hiring cost runs out of budget for the company because they demand a higher salary package.

-In short, this process of hiring resources is not just tedious and challenging but is exorbitant.
+In short, this process of hiring resources is not just boring and challenging but also exorbitantly priced.
 Thus, hiring a third-party software development company with all desired skills is an easier solution.

 3.3 Lack of IT Education Background

 “Practice makes a man perfect”- Unquestionably this goes true that there are umpteen employees who have started in an IT company and continue to grow there whilst learning things from the IT environment.
-Therefore one thing that is lacking in all of these ingrown employees is a lack of formal IT education, i.e. Software Engineering in IT or computer science.
+Therefore one thing that is lacking in all of these ingrown employees is a lack of formal IT education, such as Software Engineering or computer science.

-It may not be a concern to all businesses but some of them consider this an important aspect to make sure to hire software engineers from a technical background.
+While not a concern for all businesses some of them consider this an important aspect to hire software engineers from a technical background.

 3.4 High Salary Expectations

-A survey from StackOverflow suggests that the growth rate of wages for developers is expected to increase by 22.7% and 16.9% in India and Brazil.
+A survey from StackOverflow suggests that the growth rate of wages for developers is expected to increase by 22.7% in India and 16.9% in Brazil.

-This means that if you hire a consultant, a freelancer, or even a software developer for your unique business needs, you might run out of budget because of the salaries they expect.”
-Cost-effectiveness” is one of the essential factors that makes outsourcing a viable choice for most of the businesses.
+This means that if you hire a consultant, a freelancer, or a software developer for your unique business needs, you might run out of budget due to the salaries they expect.”
+Cost-effectiveness” is one of the essential factors that makes outsourcing a viable choice for many businesses.

 Frequently Asked Questions: